 Liberty is a very big idea that also happens to be naturally conducive to other ideas.
 Freedom of expression is a powerful component of liberty because it enables other ideas, both big and small, to propagate throughout society.
 In an environment of free expression and discourse, the best ideas tend to compete and find traction because people have had a chance to debate and decide individually what is best for themselves based on an idea’s merit.
 In a democracy we can vote our opinions, both at the ballot box and with our wallets.

-This website is about the “not-so-big” ideas.
-These kinds of ideas are more related to the evolution of our day-to-day lives rather than the revolutionary moments related to founding a religion or a country.
-These not-so-big ideas relate to education, national security, taxes, energy, the economy, the environment, health care, crime, corruption, and just about anything else people generally care about from time to time.
-If lots of people like a particular “not-so-big” idea, is it always possible for them to act on it?
+What about more day-to-day ideas?
+These ideas might relate to education, national security, taxes, energy, the economy, the environment, health care, crime, corruption, and just about anything else people generally care about from time to time.
+If many people resonate with a particular idea, is it always possible for them to act on it?
 Is acting on any particular idea, big or small, always possible even in a country that so cherishes its freedom like the United States does?

 The breadth and depth to which a society takes to heart the rejuvenating power of innovation may be an important indicator of its core commitment to equality of opportunity.
 This website explores a subtle, yet revealing, relationship between copyrights and voting expression.
 At first glance these unlikely bedfellows don’t seem to have much in common.
 But in fact, they may tell us a lot about how America really values its ideas.